Part D – Allowances

-- Where an employee is approved by the Director-General (delegate) to travel overseas on official business, he or she will be:
+- Where an employee is approved by the Director-General to travel overseas on official business, the employee will be:

-- provided with a corporate credit card to meet acquittable costs, e.g. accommodation and any unforseen work-related expenses, where these expenses cannot be directly billed to the Archives;
+- provided with a corporate credit card to meet acquittable costs, e.g. accommodation and any unforeseen work-related expenses, where these expenses cannot be directly billed to the Archives;

-- paid Overseas Travelling Allowance for meals and incidental expenses, to be calculated in accordance with the rates as determined by the Director-General (delegate); and
+- paid Overseas Travelling Allowance for meals and incidental expenses, to be calculated in accordance with the rates as determined by the Director-General; and

-- provided with an acquittable cash advance to cover projected expenses likely to be incurred in the course of his or her work, e.g. interpreter fees.
+- provided with an acquittable cash advance to cover projected expenses likely to be incurred in the course of their work, e.g. interpreter fees.

-- The Director-General (delegate) may, subject to the presentation of receipts or other satisfactory evidence, authorise an additional payment in circumstances where an employee has incurred reasonable costs in excess of the Overseas Travelling Allowance calculated under clause 185.
+- The Director-General may, subject to the presentation of receipts or other satisfactory evidence, authorise an additional payment in circumstances where an employee has incurred reasonable costs in excess of the Overseas Travelling Allowance calculated under clause 178.

-- Where assistance of an emergency nature is required and the Comcover arrangements are not effective in these circumstances, an employee may use his or her corporate credit card to ensure any necessary medical or hospital treatment.
+- Where assistance of an emergency nature is required and the Comcover arrangements are not effective in these circumstances, an employee may use their corporate credit card to ensure any necessary medical or hospital treatment.

-- Approval will be given, upon the presentation of receipts, to reimburse an employee for reasonable additional costs for alternate care purposes and pet accommodation costs incurred as a direct consequence of their overseas travel on official duty.
-For this clause to apply, the employee must have primary caring responsibility for an immediate family or household member who is dependent on their care and support, or primary care responsibility for the pet(s).
+- Approval will be given, upon the presentation of receipts, to reimburse an employee for reasonable additional costs for alternate care purposes incurred as a direct consequence of their overseas travel on official duty.
+For this clause to apply, the employee must have primary caring responsibility for an immediate family or household member who is dependent on their care and support.

 Motor Vehicle Allowance